wbraynen/lighthouse-api/README.md

 # If you clone this repo and run this api server yourself

-You can run mocha acceptance tests like so:
+If you want to clone this repo and run this api server yourself, then you might find [HelpfulHowtos.md](HelpfulHowtos.md) useful.
+You can then also run mocha acceptance tests like so:
 ```
 $ npm test
 ```
 In fact, this is what TravisCI does when I `git push`.
+If you run the acceptance tests yourself, then it might look like so: